 The Ordinary Multi-Peptide Lash and Brow Serum is a lightweight liquid formulated to create fuller, thicker eyebrows and eyelashes.

-The serum uses 11 active ingredients such as peptide complexes and natural flower and plant extracts to improve the look of brow and lash density in as little as 4 weeks.
+A best-selling The Ordinary product, this serum uses 11 active ingredients, such as peptide complexes and natural flower and plant extracts, to improve the look of brow and lash density in as little as 4 weeks.

 Like other The Ordinary products, this eyebrow and eyelash growth serum is all about the technologies.
 Here is a summary of the active ingredients in each peptide complex in the serum: